aregsar/aregsarblog/blog/2021/redis-configure-laravel-queue/index.md

     ],
 ```

-### Step 8 - Use the redis queue

-## Anatomy of queue connections
+## Anatomy of the Laravel Queue configuration

-I have annotated the configurations so you can see how the overall connection settings work together to establish a connection from the application to the Redis server used as the queue.
+I have annotated all the configurations we made in the previous sections so you can see how the overall connection settings work together to establish a connection from the application calls to the Redis server used as the queue.

+In .env file we have the default queue connection setting that will be used in config/queue.php:

 ```ini
 #set to default connection in config/queue.php
 QUEUE_CONNECTION=redis
 ```

-config/queue.php
+In config/queue.php we have the default queue connection and other available queue connections.

+The queue connections that use the 'driver' => 'redis' setting have a default connection setting that refers one of the redis connections in config/database.php.

 ```php
 //set 'redis' from QUEUE_CONNECTION in .env